AR

 (a) The Chief Commissioner presides over public meetings or may designate another Commissioner to preside.

-(b) The Commission will hold public meetings for rule-making.
+(b) The Commission will hold public meetings for rulemaking.

 (1) All public meetings are conducted in conformity with the Arkansas Freedom of Information Act.